Haneki56/DawnPiece/Ranks/Overview.md

 # Life Paths

-There are various life paths that you can choose in game by speaking to the Life Path Recruiter at Spawn.
-You can also choose your Life Path on the Discord Server by reacting to the message in the [Ranks Channel](https://discord.com/channels/1385526041807949855/1395615888585130144)on the Discord to get the role.
+There are various life paths that you can choose by typing /dp ranks in game.
+Simply select the rank from the list and your in game suffix will change to reflect that choice.
+You can also choose your Life Path on the Discord Server by reacting to the message in the [Ranks Channel](https://discord.com/channels/1385526041807949855/1395615888585130144) on the Discord Server to get the role.
 Each rank follows the same structure regarding leveling up.

 ### General Ranks & Bounty

-The balance you see by using the commands /money and /bal represents the bounty you’ve accumulated so far on the server.
-This money is used to upgrade ⁠ranks depending on which life path you choose.
+The balance you see by using the command /dp bounty represents the bounty you’ve accumulated so far on the server.
+This bounty is used to upgrade ⁠ranks depending on which life path you choose.
 You accumulate bounty by completing quests and winning events!
-Once you achieve the required bounty to rank up, you can type /rankup in game.
+Once you achieve the required bounty to rank up, you will see your suffix change in game along with a message in chat.
 Each rankup will give you a bonus.
+If you want to see how you fare compared to the rest of the server, type /dp bounty list for the rankings.

 | Rank Type     | Rank Bonus                    |
 |-----------    |-----------                    |